FMJansen/fmjansen.com/_posts/2024-01-30-case-for-ai.md

 - And it [increase the wealth concentration](https://www.newyorker.com/science/annals-of-artificial-intelligence/will-ai-become-the-new-mckinsey)
 - [Copywriters](https://www.bbc.com/future/article/20240612-the-people-making-ai-sound-more-human) have to do less skilled work and others are fired
 - Employees feel like employers [ask for productivity increases](https://www.upwork.com/research/ai-enhanced-work-models) which they don’t know how to achieve using AI (and maybe aren’t even possible, if you ask me)

+### Destroys open projects
+- Libraries and archives are facing problems from [AI bots swarming their websites](https://go-to-hellman.blogspot.com/2025/03/ai-bots-are-destroying-open-access.html?m=1) and driving up costs
+- [Free and open source software hosters](https://thelibre.news/foss-infrastructure-is-under-attack-by-ai-companies/) face the same problems
+- Amazon’s crawler pushed someone with a git server to [build a tool blocking AI crawlers](https://xeiaso.net/notes/2025/amazon-crawler/) because of the increased costs